HL7-cz/szz/input/pagecontent/scope-and-content.md

 This section contains basic patient data, including identifiers (RID/DRID), given name, surname, date of birth, nationality, and other supporting data that allow for unambiguous identification in the Czech national context.

 **Patient Contact Information**
 The section includes the patient's contact persons (legal representatives, close relatives, or other persons) who can provide additional information about the patient.
-The contact type is differentiated by role (e.g., emergent contact, legal representative, other relationship to the patient).
+The contact type is differentiated by role (e.g., emergency contact, legal representative, other relationship to the patient).

 **Health Insurance**
 Contains data on the patient's health insurance company, policy number, and any supplementary information on the insurance relationship.